vbaconnet-ledger/developer-portal/_docs/nano-app/companion-requirements.md

 |-----------------------|------------------------|------------------------|------------------------|
 |  This requirement is: |    <b>Mandatory</b>    |   <b>Mandatory</b>     |   <b>Mandatory</b>     |

+The requirement is to provide a companion wallet working with your Nano App.

 ## Wallet requirements

-The wallet must give an option to verify the receiving address on the Nano device.
+The wallet must give an option to verify the receiving address on a Nano device.
-It should also have an affiliate link next connect with ledger option
+It should also have an affiliate link next to the "Connect with Ledger" option.

 You must provide either:
   - a link to the CLI repository, or